What has STAR ever done for us?

 Persuaded the club to allow match tickets to be bought at the advanced price up noon on match day rather than cut off the discount on the day prior to the game.

-Campaigned successfully to have paper/ card votes for Player of the Season re-instituted.
+Campaigned successfully to have paper/ card votes for Player of the Season re-instituted and organised / distributed the paper voting forms.

 Consulted widely on the proposed Royal Elm Park planning application and issued a formal objection based on the lack of car parking provision.